-As with total executive compensation, the Compensation Committee believes that executive base salaries should generally target the median of the peer group.
+As with total executive compensation, the Compensation Committee believes that executive base salaries should generally target the median base salary of the Company's peer group.
 Each named executive officer's base salary is also determined by reviewing the other components of the executive officer's compensation to ensure that the total compensation is in line with the Compensation Committee's overall compensation philosophy.
+The Compensation Committee makes a recommendation on the Chief Executive Officer's compensation to the full Board of Directors, which then has the authority to approve it.

-Based on the compensation objectives mentioned above and Alexander Tokman's Chief Operating Officer employment agreement, Mr. Tokman's base salary for 2007 was \$330,750.
-The base salaries for Jeff Wilson, Thomas Walker, Sridhar Madhavan, and Ian Brown were \$197,000, \$206,000, \$191,000, and \$170,000, respectively.
+Based on the compensation objectives mentioned above and Alexander Tokman's employment agreement, Mr. Tokman's base salary for 2008 was \$347,288.
+The 2008 base salaries for Jeff Wilson, Thomas Walker, Sridhar Madhavan, and Ian Brown were \$204,000, \$229,288, \$202,460, and \$180,000, respectively.